hippo11/cko-payment-demo/README.md

 ### 2. Auth/capture separation
-- Payments are created with `capture: false`, so funds are authorized but not immediately captured.
+- Payments are created with `capture: false`, so funds are authorized but not immediately captured. major reason to have separate auth and capture is because for most of ecommerce merchants, they are selling goods, they need to capture at the time goods and digital service is getting fulfilled. not recommending having auto-capture feature on unless it is gaming merchant (they sell gaming goods and tokens that automatically fulfilled)
 - A separate call to `POST /payments/{id}/captures` finalizes the charge — modeling a real-world scenario where authorization and fulfillment happen at different times (e.g. capture-on-ship).